Simba: Phuh! You can't do anything to me!

 - An episode of Codename: Kids Next Door has Sector V trick Count Spankulot into attacking people and getting incarcerated for it.
 The Count (and the audience) doesn't find out until Numbuh Three spills the beans.
 To make matters worse, her teammates try to cover her mouth, but she breaks free so she can continue to blurt it out!

 - In the first episode of Pinky and the Brain, Brain's submarine is discovered and challenged via radio as to his identity.
-Brain stammers and answers that he is Jacques Cousteau... then immediately does such a convincing impression of Jacques Cousteau admiring the undersea life and yet seeing the depredations of man that they're convinced until Pinky audibly adds, "Good Cousteau, Brain!"
+Brain stammers and answers that he is Jacques Cousteau... then immediately does such a convincing impression of Jacques Cousteau admiring the undersea life and yet seeing the depredations of man that they're convinced until Pinky audibly adds, "Nice Cousteau, Brain!"

 - The Grim Adventures of Billy & Mandy had an episode that started with Billy and his friend Irwin building something in the formers basement with the lights off.
-The noise they make gets Mandys attention but while Irwin tells her to butt out, Billy, being the imbecile he is, reveals that he and Irwin are constructing a Go-kart, much to Irwins frustration.
+The noise they make gets Mandys attention but while Irwin tells her to butt out, Billy, being the imbecile he is, reveals that he and Irwin are constructing a Go-Kart, much to Irwins frustration.